szabgab/perlmaven.com/sites/en/pages/undef-and-defined-in-perl.md

 The parentheses after the function name are optional and thus I left them out in the example.

-As you can see there are a number of ways to get <b>undef</b> in a scalar variable.
+As you can see there are a number of ways to get **undef** in a scalar variable.
 The question is then, what happens if you use such variable?

 Before that though, let's see something else: